by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Dr. Knight: As a friar what was a ministry that you loved to work on?

 Father Dimitri Sala: What has brought me the most joy is evangelizing — sharing that basic Message of Salvation (what Evangelii Nuntiandi 52 calls “the first proclamation”), and then facilitating people understanding and personally responding to it — the “first and fundamental conversion” (Catechism 1427).
 There’s nothing like witnessing the real change of life that occurs when people enter that reality.
 Along with that, I have loved raising up lay ministries which do this exact same work of evangelizing.

 Dr. Knight: What recent movie was one you enjoyed?

 Father Dimitri Sala: I devour movies, especially ones grounded in history.
 One of the ones I have recently enjoyed is “Darkest Hour”, based on Winston Churchill’s role in the UK’s participation in World War II.
 I was absolutely glued to the screen.

-Dr. Knight: Thank you for assisting us at Catholic profiles to bring good news about the lives of our priests to others.
+Dr. Knight: Thank you for assisting us at Profiles in Catholicism to bring good news about the lives of our priests to others.